Laxminarayan College, Jharsuguda

 Laxminarayan College, Jharsuguda, also called L. N. College, is a full-fledged aided College of the Government of Odisha located in Jharsuguda district of Odisha.
 It was founded on 18 August 1969.
 This college comes under Sambalpur University.
-It imparts teaching in Arts, Science and Commerce both in +2 or senior secondary education and +3(three year) Degree Course stage with honours teaching facilities.
+It imparts teaching in Arts, Science and Commerce in +2 or senior secondary education, +3(three year) Degree Course with honours, and Post Graduation courses.

 History

 Established on 18 August 1969, the college is one of the oldest in western Odisha.
 Laxminarayan College is a fully aided educational institution of the government of Odisha, having many UGC- scale teachers.
-The college was credited with a "B" grade by NAAC in 2011/12.
+The college was credited with a "B+" grade by NAAC in 2024.

 College

 Being a Degree College it is also being recognized as a junior college and also offers vocational courses.
 The Degree college comes under College code-14082303 and The Junior and vocational under the college code-14082101 and 14081802 respectively.

 Affiliation

 This college is afflicted to Sambalpur University.
 This college is recognised as Laxmi Narayan (Degree) College, Jharsuguda.